einarwh/experiments-in-powerblog/content/blog/2025/08/15/disentangling-magicks.md

 Where does this leave us?
 We have seen that life at the intersection of magicks is neither simple nor easy, and sometimes it simply breaks down.
 There are not only quirks and corner cases, but failed cases as well.
 The fact that model binding fails to respect lists of non-nullable reference types is a problem.

 We could conceivably settle for more lenient target types for model binding and do more validation ourselves, but this would undermine the assumption that the OpenAPI generation magick relies on - that the target type _is_ the schema to validate against.
 This is not necessarily true.
 We may wish to do further validation that is not easily expressed in a C# type.
 When faced with such limits, we tend to reach for annotations to guide and strengthen the magick.
-But there is of course another alternative - to abandon the magick itself!
+But there is of course another alternative - to abandon the magick itself.
 But who would do such a thing?